meet41/meet41/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+AI Website
 - 🌱 I’m currently learning ...
-ReactJS
+POSTGRESQL
 - 👯 I’m looking to collaborate on ...
-YelpCamp
+Web Projects
 <!--* ✉️  You can contact me at [meetkpatel2004@gmail.com](mailto:meetpatel@gmail.com)-->
 <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about ...
+Web
 - 📫 How to reach me: ...

 <a href="https://www.twitter.com/PatelMeet04" target="_blank" rel="noreferrer"><img